clearingpool/Bullsploit/README.md

-BullSploit is a modular, high-performance penetration testing ecosystem designed for automated network reconnaissance and security research.
+BullSploit is a modular, high-performance penetration testing framework designed for automated network reconnaissance and security research.
 The framework provides a robust environment for developing, managing, and executing security-centric modules.
+More detailed information about the framework can be found on the website https://bullsploit.ru/framework

 ### 🏗 Technical Architecture